 Mutts on the Mountain

-People and dogs are welcome at the first annual Mutts on the Mountain, an outdoor festival at Mount Hood Meadows.
+People and dogs are welcome at the second annual Mutts on the Mountain, an outdoor festival at Mount Hood Meadows.

 Guests of all ages can relax on the beautiful mountainside and listen to live music, enjoy food and drink, and browse vendor booths.

-Special festival activities include doggie sno-cones, dog collar decorating, a cooling station, raffle prizes, a photo booth, beer and wine garden, and more.
+Special festival activities include doggie sno-cones, a cooling station, raffle prizes, a photo booth, beer and wine garden, and more.

 Guests and their dogs can also explore the mountain: there are three self-guided hiking trails (trail maps and descriptions coming soon!) open to people and their dogs.